liferacer333/PortScanner/README.md

 # PortScanner
 It Scans for Well-Known Common Ports.
 It shows all the Open Ports if there is no open ports in between Well-Known Common Ports then without giving error or output it simply exits.
+It works on both Linux & Termux

 Developer is not responsible for the misuse of this PortScanner.